EASTER IN GREECE 2018

 The rich history and old customs of Greece are often celebrated at Easter Holidays in traditional festivals and vary from village to village.
 You will have the opportunity to enjoy the sights and sounds of a typical Greek celebration.

 The week before Easter is ‘Holy Week’ .
 There are church services both morning and evening across this week.
 Palm Sunday – The Sunday before Easter will celebrate Christ’s entry to Jerusalem.

 Easter Saturday – The whole week has focused on this day and a new hope is in the atmosphere.
 In all village squares throughout Kefalonia there will be a massive service, where all the villagers will congregate.
 To welcome in Easter Sunday, the only light that will be burning is the single flame from the candle that has been lit from the Holy flame in the Church of the Resurrection in Jerusalem (flown in from Jerusalem) This light will slowly be passed around to each person throughout the congregation as we head towards midnight.
 Each person carries a candle.The candles they carry will all have been lit from one inside the church, the “Holy Flame”.
 At exactly midnight the Head priest will chant the words “Christos Anesti” (Christ has Risen).

 At midnight, as the clock chimes to welcome in Easter Sunday, the locals gather and hurl firecrackers at the village church.
 Tradition has it that this will ward off evil spirits for the coming year,

 Then the noise starts…The louder bangs that can be heard are the result of local lads who throw fireworks in the church bell tower.
 It can be ear drum piercing but very entertaining.

 Bells will ring…People will be shouting.
-People will carry their candle home and as they enter their homes the candle is used to make the mark of the Cross on their door before they go inside.
+People will carry their candles home and as they enter their homes the candles are used to make the mark of the Cross on their door before they go inside.